 Fair Fair Dates 1.
-Fair Check-in Date & Times June 21st from 9:00 AM-9:00 PM 2.
-Fair Weigh-In Dates & Times June 21st from 6:00 PM-9:00 PM 3.
-County Fair Show Date June 25 th at 10:00 AM
+1. Fair Check-in Date & Times June 20 th from 9:00 AM-9:00 PM 2.
+Fair Weigh-In Dates & Times June 20 th from 6:00 PM-9:00 PM 3.
+County Fair Show Date June 24 th at 10:00 AM

-Release: At the end of the Swine Show on Tuesday, June 25th for non-auction animals until 8AM Wednesday, June 26th.
+Release: The first opportunity for release will be at the end of the Swine Show on Tuesday, June 24th for non-auction animals until 9AM Wednesday, June 25th.
 No animals can leave during the day on Wednesday until after the Large Animal Master Showman competition is complete.
+4-H members who remove livestock early must show as exhibition only the following year and cannot sell in the current year's auction, unless given prior approval from the 4-H Council.